Yelinz/switchingsoftware/content/use/tildes/index.en.md

 **Tildes** is an community focused link aggregrator.
 The software is [open-source][floss] and respects your privacy.

-The company behind Tildes is a not-for-profit funded by user donations.
+The company behind Tildes is a non-profit funded by user donations.
 If you enjoy using the service [you can donate to tildes][tildes-donate], but that’s entirely optional.

 {{< infobox >}}
 - **Website:**